cloudentity/pyron/docs/plugin-development.md

 PLUGIN_VERIFY_APIKEY__HEADER=apikey
 ```

-* Run Pyron with plugin enabled
+* Use plugin in a rule

 ```json
 {